Zechariah 5 – Two Visions Regarding the Cleansing of God’s People

 b.
 This is Wickedness: The woman, the basket, and the weight were associated with wickedness.
 They were images of greed, materialism, and dishonesty for profit.

 i.
 The Hebrew word for Wickedness is feminine.
 This is probably why a woman was the image of evil in this vision.

 ii.
 Zechariah prophesied to those who returned from the Babylonian exile.
-God’s people came back from Babylon with a materialism problem, and this vision spoke to this problem.
+God’s people came back from Babylon with a materialism problem, and this vision spoke of this problem.

 c.
-He thrust her down into the basket, and threw the lead cover over its mouth: God first demonstrates his authority over evil then removes the wickedness from Jerusalem.
+He thrust her down into the basket, and threw the lead cover over its mouth: God first demonstrates His authority over evil and then removes the wickedness from Jerusalem.

 2. (9-11) The woman and the basket are returned to Babylon.

 Then I raised my eyes and looked, and there were two women, coming with the wind in their wings; for they had wings like the wings of a stork, and they lifted up the basket between earth and heaven.
 So I said to the angel who talked with me, “Where are they carrying the basket?”
 And he said to me, “To build a house for it in the land of Shinar; when it is ready, the basket will be set there on its base.”

 a.
 Two women…they had wings like the wings of a stork: This means that the women in Zechariah’s vision had big wings, strong enough to take this basket back to Babylon.
 Some regard these women as agents of evil because storks were unclean animals, but here they seem to do the work of God in sending the wicked woman back to Babylon.

 b.
 Where are they carrying the basket?
 God would cause this evil, materialistic spirit to be returned to its starting place: Babylon (the land of Shinar).
 There it would eventually be destroyed.